Undergraduate Policies and Procedures

 To be eligible to participate in commencement ceremonies, a student must meet the Academic Standing Requirement (2.0 cumulative GPA and 2.0 GPA in Major Requirements) as of the end of the previous semester.
 (For May graduation, calculation is based on grades through the previous Fall.)

-To be included on the full-time student Dean's list, an undergraduate student must have attained a semester GPA of 3.5 or higher in a program of 12 units or more of graded courses in the previous semester.
+Dean's List – To be included on the full-time student Dean's list, a student must have attained a semester GPA of 3.5 or higher in a program of 12 units or more of graded courses in the previous semester.
 The full-time student Dean's List is compiled at the conclusion of each Fall and Spring semester.

-To be eligible for the part-time student Dean's Honors, an undergraduate student must have attained a cumulative GPA of 3.75 or higher in a program of an accumulated total of 12 units or more of graded courses over one academic year (Fall, Spring, Summer).
+Dean's Honors - To be eligible for the part-time student Dean's Honors, a student must have attained a cumulative GPA of 3.75 or higher in a program of an accumulated total of 12 units or more of graded courses over one academic year (Fall, Spring, Summer).
 Students who were full-time in Fall or Spring are excluded from the part-time student Dean's Honors.
 The part-time student Dean's Honors is published approximately one month after final grades are due for Summer.

 Students on either the Dean's List or on the part-time Dean's Honors list receive a letter of recognition and a certificate.